FICO® score vs. credit score. What is a FICO score?

 I’m new to credit, what is my FICO score?

 FICO Scores are generated by complex calculations based on unique credit report data, so there is no “typical” or “entry-level” score.
 While someone new to credit may have difficulty scoring in the highest score ranges due to a limited number of active accounts and length of history, it is possible to have a FICO score that meets lenders’ criteria for granting credit.
 FICO scores consider the extent to which people can demonstrate a good track record of making payments on time.
-In fact, payment history is more important for FICO scores (about 35%) than the length of credit history (about 15%).
+In fact, payment history is more important for FICO scores (about 35 percent) than the length of credit history (about 15 percent).

 Will it hurt FICO scores if I apply for new credit?